The Team

 Tom now leads expeditions all over the world and is the holder of the almost mythical 5 Star kayak award as well as a wealth of qualifications in pretty much all of the outdoor pursuits.
 Tom is a wild sea-food expert and you’re likely to find yourself munching on some unexpectedly tasty seaweed on one of his coasteers.

-Myrdd - Guide, Gumpian cyclist.
+Guide, Gumpian cyclist

 Myrdd (pronounced ‘merv’) brings a flavour of calm to coasteering sessions, because of his accent – he’s Irish, so sounds all mellow and reassuring.
 It’s deceptive because Myrdd is nearly always bouncing of the walls with almost disturbing levels of enthusiasm.